 A strong desire to travel and wander around the world.
 Longing to see new places and experience new things.

-When I was thinking about subject for today one idea stuck out of everything else.
-How to survive wanderlust and longing to travel if you are in life situation where you have no way of travelling anywhere.
-If you have been reading my blog for sometime now you may know that I am currently studying in university.
-I have weeks full of school so there is not a much time for travelling.
+When I was thinking the subject for today’s post one idea stuck out of everything else.
+How to survive wanderlust and longing to travel if you are in a life situation where you have no way of traveling anywhere.
+If you have been reading my blog for some time now you may know that even I have had life situations without any means or money to travel

 I am sorry to inform you that there is no cure for wanderlust but you can always try to ease the symptoms.
-These next tips are something I keep doing when bad case of wanderlust tries to take over my mind.
-I know there is many people reading my blog who can identify with me.
-Some of you may be in school or work, maybe you don’t have money or you just are too shy to even try yet.
-Whatever the reason is I hope you find help from these tips.
+These next tips are something I keep doing when a bad case of wanderlust tries to take over my mind.
+I know there are many people reading my blog who can identify with me.
+Some of you may be in school or work, maybe you don’t have the money or you just are too shy to even try yet.
+Whatever the reason is I hope you find help with these tips.

 Plan Future Trips